AriKILLER/Recipe-Page-Main/README-template.md

 Did some variables on the CSS file for the colours for the first time, makes it all really easy.

+I have noticed improvement making the style, I finally find myself comfortable as I know better how things work by now.

 ### Built with

 - Semantic HTML5 markup